Aesperus/Aesperus/README.md

 ## Hi there 👋

-I am Plamen and I use the nickname Aesperus.
+I use the nickname Aesperus.
 I am looking to get back to the world of programming after a long absence.

 ---
 🌐 I believe that any form of programming skill is invaluable in the modern world.